 You will find a unique landscape of limestone cliffs, green countryside and a view that has been declared a World Heritage Site.UNESCO.

 These chalk walls with grass covered with milky white chalk are a tribute to impressionism.
 These cliffs are the result of a long sedimentation during the Cretaceous and the variations of the sea.
 The Côte d'Albatre, which reaches 105 metres at Cap FagnetNormandy is one of the most amazing natural wonders of France.
 Normandy is a destination and emblematic.

 An obligatory diversions to Étretat in the Pays de Caux

 Everyone knows the cliffs of Etretat.
 This seaside resort is a postcard of Normandy.
 It has the same charm as the Mont-Saint-Michel or the boards of Deauville.
 It has been immortalised by Claude Monet and many other painters.
 They owe Etretat much of its fame.
 Take a deep breath and enjoy the view of the sea from the top of the limestone hills.
 The monument to the memory and sacrifices of Nungesser (and Coli) is visible from the Upstream cliffs.
 This is where the plane was last seen.
-The path runs along the Aval cliff with its massive arch.
-It offers a magnificent view of the golf course and then descends to the sea.
-It takes you to the Tilleul, a quiet beach.
+The path runs alongside the Aval cliff with its massive arch.
+It offers magnificent views over the golf course, then descends towards the sea.
+From here, you can reach Le Tilleul, a quiet beach.
 You can also enjoy this magical place by gliding from the beach to the " Hole in the Man" A metal ladder leads you to the tunnel that leads to the wildest beach.
 A metal ladder leads you to the tunnel that leads to the wildest beach.
 This is without doubt the most exotic place.
 Be careful!
 Check the tides!